Are you sure you are measuring your Product Adoption rate the right way?

 Product Adoption should be your SaaS company’s top priority.
 Remember, there can be no product-led growth without user adoption.
 That sentence alone should have you ready to jump through hoops and do cartwheels in order to focus on increasing adoption.

-A Digital Adoption Platform like Apty can help you onboard new users and provide the ongoing in-app guidance to increase adoption and engagement for existing customers as well.
+A Digital Adoption Platform like Apty can help you onboard new users and provide ongoing in-app guidance to increase adoption and engagement for existing customers as well.